 Measure out 1 cup of the mixture and set aside.

-Whisk together the wet ingredients and mix with the dry, just until combined.
+Whisk together the wet ingredients and add to the dry, mixing just until combined.
 Spread the batter into the pan, and top with the reserved crumbs.
 Note: I use my fingertips to make some larger, chunkier crumbs to create a nice texture on the top.
 Just compress the dry mixture a little between your fingers to make any size crumb you like.